AdobeDocs/campaign-web.en/help/v8/push/content-push.md

 >[!CONTEXTUALHELP]
 >id="acw_deliveries_push_android_content"
 >title="Push Android content"
 >abstract="Define the content of your push notification for Android devices.
-To compose your message, click the **Edit content** button."
+To start composing your message, click the **Edit content** button."

 >[!CONTEXTUALHELP]
 >id="acw_deliveries_push_ios_content"
 >title="Push iOS content"
 >abstract="Define the content of your push notification for iOS devices.
-To compose your message, click the **Edit content** button."
+To start composing your message, click the **Edit content** button."

 ## Define the content of the notification {#push-message}